mattiasw/ExifReader/README.md

 #### Asynchronous tags

 Some tags need to be parsed asynchronously.
-Currently this is the case for some PNG tags, more specifically compressed tags in zTXt and iTXt chunks.
+Currently this is the case for some PNG tags, more specifically compressed tags in zTXt, iTXt, and iCCP chunks.
 To enable this, either use the asynchronous API mentioned above or pass in `async: true` in the options parameter:

 ```javascript
 const tags = await ExifReader.load(file);